Urs3105/CYBERSECURITY-PROJECT/README.md

 * sudo docker ps (To check the current status of the container)
 * sudo docker attach container (Container name).
 This will give you a shell on the specific container
 * cd /etc/ansible
-* nano hosts (Update the file with IP addresses of webservers that needs ansible playbook run on)
+* nano hosts (Update the file with Private IP addresses of webservers that needs ansible playbook run on)
 * ansible -m ping all ( This pings all of the webservers listed in the hosts file)
 * ansible-playbook my-playbook.yml ( The ansible-playbook will run the contents of the desired named yml file)